On a class of biorthogonal polynomials on the unit circle: Abstract

 \section{Abstract}

-We consider the system of bi--orthogonal polynomials with respect to a complex valued measure supported on the unit circle and give a uniform compound asymptotic expansion formula consisting of the sum of two inverse factorial series, giving the explicit expression of the terms and including error bounds.
-This asymptotic expansion holds uniformly in compact subsets of $\co \setminus \{1\}$ and turns out to be convergent in compact subsets of $\{|z|<|z-1|\}\bigcap \{1<|z-1|\}$.
-We give also an explicit expression for the coefficients of the terms of an asymptotic formula given by Askey for this bi--orthogonal system.
-An electrostatic interpretation in the unit circle for the zeros of a class of para-orthogonal polynomials associated with the bi--orthogonal system is also considered.
+A system of biorthogonal polynomials with respect to a complex valued measure supported on the unit circle is considered and all the terms with bounds are explicitly given for the remainder of an asymptotic formula given by R. Askey for this system.
+An electrostatic interpretation for the zeros of a class of para-orthogonal polynomials associated with the biorthogonal system is also considered.